 Is it important that I make this food from scratch?
 Or can I get a high quality version from the store?
 It’s a balancing act with time, money, and nutrition.

 Today we’ll talk about homemade salad dressing.
-Making salad dressing from scratch is something that always ends up in the “important” bucket.
+Is homemade salad dressing healthy?
+You betcha.
+Making salad dressing from scratch is something that always ends up in the “important” bucket for me.
 Keep reading to find out why.